 Let’s take the case of Jose Luis and Pedro.

 José Luis is 33, and single.
-He uses private health and studied Information Engineering at a private university.
+He used private health and studied Information Engineering at a private university.
 He commutes to work by car and likes to live in a condo outside the city.
-His credit profile gives him access to banking products, has pay per view television and a landline phone, with a permanent housekeeper.
-He is, an Explorer.
+His credit profile gives him access to banking products, pays-per-view television, and a landline phone with a permanent housekeeper.
+He is an Explorer.

-Pedro is 36 and is also single, but he uses public health insurance, and studied Information Engineering at a public university, after receiving a scholarship at his technical institute.
+Pedro is 36 and is also single, but he uses public health insurance and studies Information Engineering at a public university after receiving a scholarship at his technical institute.
 Even though he has money to buy a car, he likes to walk to work.
 His credit history is not good, so his access to banking products is restricted.
 He does not watch television and only uses a smartphone.
 He is the Succeeder.

 Their demographics are slightly different.
 However, if they work at a Software as a Service Company, its buyer persona characterization would be identical: